flauberjp/CatalogApp/README.md

 ## Python packages used
 Here is a list of some of the required packages used.
-For a complete list, check requirements.txt file for the completed list.
+For a complete list, check requirements.txt file.
 * sqlalchemy, v1.2.11
 * sqlalchemy-utils, v0.33.11
 * google-api-python-client, v1.7.8